May 31, 2024

 Art by La Came

 Above, a gorgeous, sooty illustration by Italian comic book artist and illustrator Laura "La Came" Camelli.
-This homage to From Hell is included in in Francesco Pelosi's essay, Alan Moore: Mappaterra del Mago.
+This homage to From Hell is included in Francesco Pelosi's essay, Alan Moore: Mappaterra del Mago.

 For more info about La Came: Mammaiuto page - Instagram